Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

     INSTRUCTIONS
         CHECK PACKAGES IN VISUAL STUDIO CODE
         DOWNLOAD LINK FOR THE ORDERS FILE

+    ABOUT COMMITS

+    ISSUES
-        POSSIBLE ISSUES WITH RPA LIBRARY
+        POSSIBLE ISSUES WITH RPA AND SELENIUMLIBRARY LIBRARIES

 OVERVIEW

-    Certificate level II, Simo Pärnänen (using Python).
+    Certificate level II, Simo Pärnänen (using Python to implement RPA Framework keywords).
     Saves the order HTML receipt as a PDF file.
 Saves the screenshot of the ordered robot.
     Embeds the screenshot of the robot to the PDF receipt.
 Creates ZIP archive of the receipts and the images.